 With just 40 people on board (the max is 72) during my trip, the two dining carts, lounges, and bar areas are always partly free.
 The observation car and its open-air balcony at the back of the train is undoubtedly the most popular spot, and I chose to sit out in the crisp air whilst the train moved forward.
 Time is passed by chatting to newfound friends with a glass of bubbly in hand.
 This is luxury travel.

 There’s a rule on board.
-No cell phones, iPads, or Laptops in public areas, only in your cabin.
+No cell phones, iPods, or Laptops in public areas, only in your cabin.
 It’s the best policy as you are forced to be social, chat with other guests, and escape into the journey.
 You dress for dinner too.
-That’s a jacket and tie for the gentleman and a cocktail dress for ladies.
+That’s a jacket and tie for the gentleman and a cocktail dress for the ladies.
 It adds a dimension of splendor to an already extraordinary experience.

 The 1600km journey between Cape Town and Pretoria takes you through the beautiful barren Karoo, past lonely windmills surrounded by sheep in the fields.
 On this journey, there are stops at my favorite Victorian village Matjesfontein and an afternoon in Kimberley for a city tour, a visit to the world’s largest manufactured excavation, the Big Hole, and the Diamond Mine Museum.
 It’s a fascinating history and certainly encourages a return.
 As we leave Kimberley, the sun sets over the Kamfers Dam wetlands, stained pink with its high population of flamingos.

 The history of Rovos started 25 years ago when Rohan bought a coach or two with the intention of restoring them and hitching them to South African Railway trains for family holidays.
-From here, it was locomotives and engines that would be lovingly restored and named after his children Bianca, Brenda, Tiffany, and Shaun.
+From here, locomotives and engines would be lovingly restored and named after his children Bianca, Brenda, Tiffany, and Shaun.
 A thriving business developed, fuelled by family involvement, passion, and dedication.
-This year Rovos proudly celebrates their 25 year Anniversary as a rail service that has certainly set them apart; one of unsurpassed luxury and attention to detail that I was soon to experience
+This year Rovos proudly celebrates its 25 year Anniversary as a rail service that has certainly set them apart; one of unsurpassed luxury and attention to detail that I was soon to experience

 Unlike other trains that travel at 100+km or more, Rovos has a policy of traveling at 60km per hour.
 This leisurely pace brings the beauty of the passing landscape to life, that and the occasional stops and driver change.
-How soon my body adjusted to the rhythmic rocking of the train on the tracks – a soothing sound that I missed once disembarked.
+How soon my body adjusted to the rhythmic rocking of the train on the tracks – a soothing sound I missed once disembarked.